aybn17/kombi-framework/README.md

 # kombi-framework

-A framework tailored for Skyrim combat enthusiasts
+A powerful MCO framework tailored for Skyrim combat enthusiasts.
+Leveraging OpenAnimationReplacer, Stances, Hkanno, and PayloadInterpreter, Kombi empowers you to craft personalized combo chains, infuse captivating visual enhancements, and refine pre-existing MCO animations.
+Unleash your creativity and forge an unparalleled moveset that reflects your distinct style within the Skyrim universe.